Pink film: Toei Porno

+In 1972, Richie reported, "In Japan, the eroduction is the only type of picture that retains an assured patronage."
+To tap into this market, Toei began advertising some of its films using the English word 'porno,' a new word at the time.
+Onsen mimizu geisha directed by Norifumi Suzuki and starring Reiko Ike was the first such in July 1971.

-To tap into this lucrative audience, major studio Toei entered the sexploitation market in 1971.
-In films like his ero-guro series and Joys of Torture series of the late 1960s director Teruo Ishii provided a model for Toei's sexploitation ventures by "establishing a queasy mix of comedy and torture."
-Producer Kanji Amao designed a group of series—shigeki rosen (Sensational Line), ijoseiai rosen (Abnormal Line), and harenchi rosen (Shameless Line), today collectively referred to as Toei's "Pinky Violence".
+Producer Kanji Amao designed a group of series—shigeki rosen (Sensational Line), ijoseiai rosen (Abnormal Line), and harenchi rosen (Shameless Line), today referred to by English critics as Toei's "Pinky Violence".
 Most of Toei's films in this style used eroticism in conjunction with violent and action-filled stories.
 Several of these films have the theme of strong women exacting violent revenge for past injustices.
 The series was launched with the Delinquent Girl Boss (Zubeko Bancho) films starring Reiko Oshida.
 Other series in the Pinky Violence genre included Norifumi Suzuki's Girl Boss (Sukeban) films, and the Terrifying Girls' High School films, both starring Reiko Ike and Miki Sugimoto.

 Other examples of Toei's films in this genre include Shunya Ito's Sasori (Scorpion) series of women in prison films based on Toru Shinohara's manga.
 Starting with Female Prisoner#701: Scorpion (1972), the Scorpion series starred Meiko Kaji, who had left Nikkatsu Studios to distance herself from their Roman Porno series.
 Toei also set the standard for Japanese nunsploitation films (a subgenre imported from Italy) with the critically acclaimed School of the Holy Beast (1974) directed by Norifumi Suzuki.
 Toei also produced a whole series of erotic samurai pictures such as Bohachi Bushido: Clan of the Forgotten Eight (Bōhachi Bushidō: Poruno Jidaigeki) (1973).